ow2-chameleon/everest/src/site/markdown/everest-ipojo/Instances.md

 }
 ```

-Beware that if the created instance does not expose the *Architecture* service, the returned resource will be a [fake instance resource](Instances.md#fake-instance-resource-wtf "Fake instance resource!
+Beware that if the created instance does not expose the *Architecture* service, the returned resource will be a [fake instance resource](#fake-instance-resource-wtf "Fake instance resource!
 WTF?").

-### How to reconfigure instances
+### <a name="how-to-reconfigure-instances"></a>How to reconfigure instances
 You can dynamically reconfigure an iPOJO instance via its resource representation.
 To do that, you need to send an UPDATE request with the wanted configuration.
 For example:

 Request: